On the Complexity of Learning Nash Equilibria: Introduction

-In view of the failure of the research community over seven decades to come up with locally tractable Nash convergent dynamics, it was conjectured in 2019 \cite{papadimitriou_game_2019} that this absence reflects an even more serious deficiency of the Nash equilibrium: perhaps there can be {\em no} dynamic that is guaranteed to converge to the Nash equilibrium in all games --- surely not a locally tractable one.
+In view of the failure of the research community over seven decades to come up with Nash-convergent dynamics, it was conjectured in 2019 \cite{papadimitriou_game_2019} that this absence reflects an even more serious deficiency of the Nash equilibrium: perhaps there can be {\em no} dynamic that is guaranteed to converge to the Nash equilibrium in all games --- surely not a locally tractable one.
 Such failure would make the Nash equilibrium even less palatable as a solution concept.
-This line of work culminated more recently in the proof of an {\em impossibility theorem} \cite{milionis_impossibility_2023} proving the conjecture of \cite{papadimitriou_game_2019}: There is a game in which there is no dynamic whatsoever --- efficiently computable or not --- that converges globally to precisely the game's Nash equilibria.
+This line of work culminated more recently in the proof of an {\em impossibility theorem} \cite{milionis_impossibility_2023} proving the conjecture of \cite{papadimitriou_game_2019}: There is a game in which there is no dynamic whatsoever --- locally tractable or not --- that converges\footnote{The precise requirements of convergence in this theorem are somewhat technical; we go into more detail shortly.} to precisely the game's Nash equilibria.
 The decades long quest by economists for a Nash-convergent dynamic has been unproductive for concrete mathematical reasons!

-The counterexample game used in the impossibility proof of \cite{milionis_impossibility_2023}, however, is highly {\em degenerate}.
+However, the counterexample used in the impossibility proof of \cite{milionis_impossibility_2023} is somewhat unsatisfying, for two reasons.
+First, the game in question is highly {\em degenerate}.
 A game is degenerate if there are mixed profiles that have more pure best responses than the dimension of the game implies, due to numerical coincidences.
-As this definition suggests, almost all games are non-degenerate --- and in view of this observation the impossibility theorem of \cite{milionis_impossibility_2023} appears to lose its bite a little.
+As this definition suggests, almost all games are non-degenerate.
+Secondly, the convergence definition was rather strong --- the dynamic was required to converge uniformly to \emph{all} Nash equilibria in the same connected component.
+As the authors of \cite{milionis_impossibility_2023} point out, both assumptions are \emph{necessary} for impossibility: there is a simple dynamic (``go directly to a fixed Nash equilibrium") which converges to Nash equilibria in \emph{every game} from every starting point.
+The impossibility theorem proves that in some degenerate games, this convergence is only uniform on a subset of a Nash equilibrium component.
+What makes this ``go to a Nash equilibrium" toy dynamic unappealing as a model of learning, however, is its lack of \emph{local tractability} --- as we will show, computing one step of this dynamic is just as hard as computing the Nash equilibrium itself, which cannot be done in polynomial time unless $\Ptime = \PPAD$.